Portable Pitching Mound Buying Guide

 Typically, pitching mounds are either sold in clay or green.
-We have found that our clay models sell much better due to the fact that it more closely resembles regulation MLB pitching mound.
+We have found that our clay models sell much better because it more closely resembles regulation MLB pitching mound.

-Real pitching mounds are just mounds of dirt built to a certain specification, so customers usually prefer the clay/ dirt color.
+Real pitching mounds are just mounds of dirt built to a particular specification, so customers usually prefer the clay/ dirt color.

-Some people prefer the green because it looks like grass and it fits in with the aesthetic of their field.
+Some people prefer the green because it looks like grass and fits in with their field's aesthetic.

-Pitching mound color is preference and is completely up to you!
+Pitching mound color is a preference and is entirely up to you!

 Pitching Mound Safety

-When looking for the right mound for your kid or youth league team, make sure that the mound is safe.
+When looking for the proper mound for your kid or youth league team, make sure that the mound is safe.
 One of the biggest safety concerns with portable pitching mounds is the lip on the edges of the mound.
-On some mounds, the edges starts to stick up over time, which can be a safety issue for the pitcher.
+On some mounds, the edges start to stick up over time, which can be a safety issue for the pitcher.

 Make sure that the mound you purchase has tapered edges and that the lip doesn’t stick out.
-Any edges that stick out may get worse over time as people step on it.
+Any edges that stick out may worsen as people step on it.
 As the lip sticks out more, the more dangerous the mound becomes.

-For safety of the pitcher and the longevity of the mound, it is a good idea to move dirt around the tapered edges of the mound to reduce the size of the lip.
+For the pitcher's safety and the mound's longevity, it is a good idea to move dirt around the tapered edges of the mound to reduce the size of the lip.

-Nowadays, there are plenty of quality portable pitching mounds out there to choose from, making your search for the right pitching mound as simple as ever.
-As we mentioned earlier, the most important things to understand before placing your order on your first portable mound are the mound types, size, age and skill level, color, construction and warranty.
+Nowadays, there are plenty of quality portable pitching mounds to choose from, making your search for the right pitching mound as simple as ever.
+As mentioned earlier, the most important things to understand before placing your order on your first portable mound are the mound types, size, age and skill level, color, construction, and warranty.

-A quality portable mound will last you many seasons to come and will save you time otherwise spent building and maintaining a dirt mound.
-Watch your kid or youth team reap the benefits of a properly built mound and develop a competitive edge over their competition over the seasons to come.
+A quality portable mound will last you many seasons and save you time otherwise spent building and maintaining a dirt mound.
+Watch your kid or youth team reap the benefits of a properly built bank and develop a competitive edge over their competition over the seasons to come.